Cullen-Contrive/Contrive/HerokuDeployment.md

 - `heroku logs` - Display error logs
 - `heroku config` - Show basic app info
 - `heroku restart` - Sometimes it helps to turn things off an on again
-- `heroku open` - Opens the website for you project in the browser
+- `heroku open` - Opens the website for your project in the browser

 ## GUI and Automatic Deployment